 Pray tell, what then is a part-time mother?

-Sure, there are some parents who can’t afford to or possibly don’t even desire the required 7 years maternity leave deemed necessary by the experts on Facebook.
+Sure, there are some parents who can’t afford to or possibly don’t even desire to take the required 7 years maternity leave deemed necessary by the experts on Facebook.
 But returning to work doesn’t somehow make you part-time mother.

 So let’s be brutally honest here, being a stay-at-home mother (which is actually what you are) means one of two things a) you don’t really care to go back to work as your baba provides you with all the intellectual stimulation you need or b) you bagged your self a rich guy who could fund you to play unicorns with the kids (well done you!).